JOIN LOGIN JOIN

 This is where you save money without feeling punished for it.

-- HIGH QUALITY DOME SHAPED TIP: The soft goat hair bristles combined with the rounded dome shape allow for a very gentle touch even with rough drybrushing, givingyou a subtle and refined result; Excellent for achieving gradual colour transitions without difficult blending techniques or airbrush
+• High quality dome shaped tip - The soft goat hair bristles combined with the rounded dome shape allow for a very gentle touch even with rough drybrushing, giving you a subtle and refined result.

-- COMFORTABLE ERGONOMIC GRIP: We have given our Masterclass Drybrushes a full round handle to allow for a comfortable grip when doing broad strokes across your favourite models; Don’t let a hand cramp get in the way of your painting deadline
+• Comfortable ergonomic grip – We have given our Masterclass Drybrushes a full round handle to allow for a comfortable grip when doing broad strokes across your favourite models.

 Other Great Paint Brushes for Miniatures Worth Trying